Ofonna-N/Ofonna-N/README.md

 ---

-Passionate about creating exceptional user experiences, I am a **full-stack developer** proficient in React, Next.js, Node.js, and modern database technologies.
-With expertise spanning frontend interfaces to backend APIs and database design, I build scalable, secure web applications from concept to deployment.
-I combine technical expertise with creative problem-solving to deliver seamless user experiences.
-Additionally, I have experience in game development using C# and Unity.
-I am constantly exploring new technologies and staying current with industry best practices.
+I am a software developer with over 4 years of experience, specializing in building complete, high-performance web applications.
+My passion is crafting exceptional user experiences with React and Next.js, but my skills extend full-stack.
+I have experience architecting enterprise-ready solutions using PostgreSQL, Prisma, and Docker, and have built full-stack applications integrating Supabase, AI APIs, and PayPal payment systems.
+I am driven by solving complex problems and turning ideas into secure, scalable products.
+When I'm not coding, you can find me enjoying a game of soccer or hitting the gym.
+Let's connect and collaborate on innovative projects.

 ## :computer: Tech Stack